DavidSupancic/hotel_profit_monte_carlo_simulation/README.md

 # Hotel Profit Optimization Simulation

 ## Overview
-This R-based simulation implements a Monte Carlo method to optimize hotel room pricing by modeling guest arrivals and departures based on price-dependent distributions.
+This R-based simulation implements a method to optimize hotel room pricing by modeling guest arrivals and departures based on price-dependent distributions.
 The program aims to find the optimal room price that maximizes daily profit while considering the dynamic nature of hotel occupancy.

 ## Technical Details